aftab-ai/JWT_Auth/Backend/READEME.md

 - **Cookie-Parser** - Cookie Parser, parse Cookie header and populate req.cookies with an object keyed by the cookie names.
 - **Crypto** - Crypto is a module provides cryptographic functionality that includes a set of wrappers for OpenSSL's hash, HMAC, cipher, decipher, sign, and verify functions.
 - **UAParser.js** - UAParser.js is the most comprehensive, compact, and up-to-date JavaScript library to detect user's browser, OS, CPU, and device type/model.
 Also detect bots, apps, and more.
 Runs seamlessly in the browser (client-side) or Node.js (server-side).
+- **Express-Rate-Limit** - express-rate-limit is a basic rate-limiting middleware for Express.
+Use to limit repeated requests to public APIs and/or endpoints such as password reset.
+Plays nice with express-slow-down and ratelimit-header-parser.